 - Check that the connector has o-rings and that they are clean and lubed.

 - Select any of the 3 guest-ports and connect the cable with the screw.
+Do not tighten the screw too hard.
+Finger-tight is recommended to not damage the connector plugs.

 - Use some small zip-ties to tidy up the cable routing.